ienouali/portfolio-builder/README.md

 # Portfolio Builder
 ## small app built using react hooks
-### this app make you built your own resume and download it as a format PDF
+### this app make you build your own resume and download it as a format PDF

 #### usage :